Home

 Biography

 Abdul Kalam Azad is an Assistant Professor at the Jindal School of Public Health (JSPH) at O.P.
 Jindal Global University (JGU).
 Azad is an activist scholar dedicated to transdisciplinary research and transformative practices through knowledge co-creation.
-His work centers around issues of epistemic justice, resilience, human rights and well-being.
+His work centers around issues of epistemic justice, resilience, human rights, and well-being.

-He also serves as an Advisory Board Member at the Centre for Applied Human Rights, University of York for their ‘Protective Fellowship for Human Rights Defenders’.
+He serves as an Advisory Board Member at the Centre for Applied Human Rights, University of York, supporting its Protective Fellowship for Human Rights Defenders, and as a core committee member of the Pathways to Just Peace Small Grants Program, run by Division 48 of the American Psychological Association.

 Global Mental Health at JGU